Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/hai/suggest-resolution.md

 ---

 # Suggest Resolution
-Automatically generate user-friendly request resolutions from technical updated from team members.
+Automatically generate user-friendly request resolutions from technical updates from team members.

 ### Benefits to you
 * Agent assistance: Save time producing user-friendly resolution content that can be presented to the customer.